Transition to College

 on Special Education meetings.

-When considering the strategies and academic adjustments you will need for success at the postsecondary institution, don't look only to what you have used in the past.
+When considering the strategies and modifications or auxiliary aids and services you will need for success at the postsecondary institution, don't look only to what you have used in the past.
 What is expected of you in terms of independent reading and writing and the volume of work expected will be much greater in college than it was in high school.
 Your strategies and appropriate academic adjustments will probably also need to change.
 Talk to teachers, parents, siblings, and friends; find out what they had difficulty with in college.
 Then consider how you will tackle those challenges.

 Connect with appropriate adult services agencies, e.g. ACCES-VR, CBVH, Learning Disabilities Association.
 Learn about adaptive technology, both hardware and software, that may help you work independently.